 Brattleboro does not have its own airport.
 The closest airports are John F. Kennedy International Airport in New York City (200 miles from Brattleboro); Logan International Airport in Boston (120 miles from Brattleboro); and Bradley International Airport in Windsor Locks, Connecticut (90 miles from Brattleboro).
 Look for tickets to one of these airports.

 Keep your important documents and a photocopy of each one in your carry-on.
 Important documents include passport, immigration documents (I-20 or DS 2019), and airplane tickets.
+Optional, but helpful, documents include your Admissions acceptance letter and/or an academic transcript.

 You should also pack a change of clothes, small amounts of essential toiletries, and several days’ worth of any medicine you have to take regularly in your carry-on, so you will have these with you if your checked luggage is lost or delayed.